eea/clms-api-docs/source/authentication.md

    :language: http
 ```

-## Use the access token to authentication requests.
+## Use the access token to authentication requests

 The client can then use the access token to authenticate requests.
 The token needs to be sent in the HTTP `Authorization` header as a `Bearer` token, as follows: